Burglary & The Law

 Lawtons Solicitors has a specialist team able to offer expert advice on all ‘dishonesty offences’, and frequently deals with the three main offences, namely burglary, theft and robbery.

-Each of the three dishonesty offences are considered seriously by the Courts.
+Each of the three dishonesty offences are considered seriously by the Criminal Courts.
 If someone is convicted of burglary in particular, it can have serious consequences.
 It is therefore important to seek legal guidance as soon as possible to make the difference to your case.

 Burglary can be committed in a number of ways.
 The law looks at burglary with the view of identifying the intention and dishonesty of the crime, together with proof that trespassing took place.